 - Bring a large pot of salted water to a boil.
 Once boiling, salt the water and drop the pasta and cook until super al dente, a couple of minutes shy of package directions, since you’ll be baking the pasta for a while too.
 Drain.

-- Melt 2 tbsp smart balance in a large saucepan over medium heat.
+- Melt 2 tbsp butter in a large saucepan over medium heat.
 Whisk in the flour and mustard and let cook for about a minute.
 Whisk in the half and half and then raise the heat to bring to a boil.
 Once bubbling, reduce the heat and let simmer and thicken for 5-6 minutes.
 Season with salt and pepper.

 - Once the white sauce has thickened, add the cheeses and the pumpkin and then add the drained pasta and toss together.